KevinRSX/w4118-s21-linux-v5.4/README.txt

 PART 3: Complex programs
+A complex program named complex.c recursively prints all the fibonacci numbers.
+Please refer to the above for usage.
+This program is both computationally and I/O-expensive.
+The scheduler works fine in this context.

-Most processes/threads in our system is using SCHED_WRR, whose policy id is 7.
+Apart from programs we write, most processes/threads in our system are using SCHED_WRR, whose policy id is 7.

-This can be get by
+This can be get by:
 $ ps axo pid, comm, sched
 The processes below are either CPU-bound and I/O-bound.
 Therefore, our system performs normally with complex programs.